 Size

-The Project
+Our Project

 We worked up this little top (Ranunculus) as an experiment to see how far we could stretch one skein of Berroco Remix Light – it turns out it can go the distance!
 Remix Light is a very popular little sprig and summer yarn that ticks a lot of boxes:

-it’s very light and has double the yardage of an average cotton summer yarn (100g/400m)
+It’s very light and has double the yardage of an average cotton summer yarn (100g/400m)

-it’s machine washable
+It’s machine washable

-it’s soft and comfortable to wear
+It’s soft and comfortable to wear

-it’s comfortable and easy to work with
+It’s comfortable and easy to work with

-it’s eco-friendly, and made from a blend of recycled fibres: Cotton, Linen, Silk, Acrylic, and Nylon.
+It’s eco-friendly, and made from a blend of recycled fibres: Cotton, Linen, Silk, Acrylic, and Nylon.

-it’s made in the first world (France), so no slave labour involved, just unionized, properly paid EU workers
+It’s made in the first world (France), so no slave labour involved, just unionized, properly paid EU workers

-it’s affordable and only costs $16.47/ball
+It’s affordable and only costs $16.47/ball

 We made the smallest size in the short sleeve and it only took ONE ball.
-Most of the sizes, long and short sleeved, use two balls … making it a VERY affordable project.
+Most of the sizes, long and short-sleeved, use two balls … making it a VERY affordable project.
 The pattern has instructions for both a short and a long sleeve version, and it is knit from the top-down, so you can make your sleeves any length you want.

 Size